Wills, Trusts & Probate

 What is the difference between a living will and a healthcare power of attorney?

-Can I change or revoke my healthcare directives after they are signed?
+Can I change or revoke my healthcare directive after I sign it?

-Who should I choose as my healthcare agent?
+How should I choose a healthcare agent?

-What if I don’t have healthcare directives in place?
+What happens if I don’t have a healthcare directive?

-Can healthcare directives cover mental health treatment decisions?
+Can healthcare directives include mental health treatment instructions?

-Are there alternatives to healthcare directives for medical decision-making?
+Are there alternatives to healthcare directives?